-The Company provides unsecured financial guarantees to banks in respect of banking facilities granted to certain subsidiaries and to suppliers for credit term granted to certain subsidiaries.

-The Company monitors on an ongoing basis the repayments made by the subsidiaries and their financial performance.

-The maximum exposure to credit risk amounts to RM172,575,642 (2016: RM164,857,287) representing the outstanding banking facilities and certain trade payables of the subsidiaries at the reporting date.
-At the reporting date, there was no indication that the subsidiaries would default on their repayments.
+The Company is exposed to credit risk in relation to financial guarantees given to banks in respect of banking facilities granted to certain subsidiaries and to suppliers for credit term granted to certain subsidiaries.
+The Company monitors the results of the subsidiaries and their repayment on an on-going basis.
+The maximum exposure to credit risks amounts to RM183,372,132 (2017: RM172,575,642) representing the outstanding banking facilities and certain trade payables of the subsidiaries at the reporting date.
+Generally, the Company considers the financial guarantees have low credit risk.
+As at the reporting date, there was no loss allowance for expected credit losses as determined by the Company for the financial guarantee.

-The financial guarantee has not been recognised as the fair value on initial recognition was immaterial since the financial guarantees provided by the Company did not contribute towards credit enhancement of the subsidiaries' borrowings in view of the security pledged by the subsidiaries and it is unlikely the subsidiaries will default in repayments within the guarantee period.
+The financial guarantees have not been recognised since the fair value on initial recognition was not material as the guarantees are provided as credit enhancements to the subsidiary companies' secured borrowings.

-80 八 notes to the financial statements

-(b) Financial Risk Management Objectives and Policies (Continued)